chagitmorgenshtern/GeoObjectDetector/README.md

 Output: JSON array with detected objects, their bounding boxes, and geographic locations.

+## Assumptions

+- **Image File Path**: The API receives a path to an image file (or an uploaded image file) and not the raw image bytes embedded in the request payload.
+- **Image Resolution**: The image resolution represents the ground distance covered by a single pixel and is expressed in **meters per pixel**.

 ## Configuration

 The server is currently configured with defaults: